 As the response continued, Captain Torlano dealt with real-time issues.
 The neighborhood sits near the top of a fairly steep hill, making it challenging for responding engines and support vehicles to get close to the fire.
-The street itself is one of the wider and well-maintained roads, but it quickly became tough to manage the logistics of each responding agency.
-The Morro Bay truck and crew had to park a distance away, then grab their tools and gear and walk the rest of the way to the scene.
-This added minutes to their response.
-When they got to the fire, they were assigned to work with the CFD team on the interior of the building.
+The street is one of the broader and well-maintained roads, but it quickly became tough to manage the logistics of each responding agency.
+The Morro Bay truck and crew had to park a distance away, then grab their tools and gear and walk the rest of the way to the scene, adding minutes to their response.
+They were assigned to work with the CFD team on the interior of the building.
+The joint team crawled through the attic – not the safest task, but critical in ensuring that the fire didn’t reappear later.
 Ian Poelman describes the combined efforts.
 “We continued to search out any pockets of fire that might still be burning.
 We used our tools to punch holes in the ceilings and the drywall, where fires can smolder undetected for some time.
-Tiring work but that is what we train for – mentally and physically.”
-The team ended up crawling through the attic – not the safest task, but critical in ensuring that the fire didn’t reappear later.
+Tiring work, but that is what we train for – mentally and physically.”

-Meanwhile, the response team from Templeton provided a critical piece of equipment that allowed the firefighters to continue working safely.
-Their emergency vehicle carries what is called “breathing support” – a system that refills the air bottles that the responders use to breath as they do their work.
+The response team from Templeton provided a critical piece of equipment that allowed the firefighters to continue working safely.
+Their emergency vehicle carries “breathing support” – a system that refills the air bottles the responders use to breathe as they do their work.
 These bottles supply about 30 minutes of air and begin beeping as the remaining supply reaches a critical level.
 With this tone, the firefighters must withdraw and replace their air supply.
 The Templeton refill system allows for continuous and rapid resupply, keeping the firefighters in the game.

-Even with this support, the firefighters are under significant physical duress and have to take breaks to hydrate, rest and be checked by a teammate to make sure they aren’t injured or otherwise unable to continue on the fire.
+Even with this support, the firefighters are under significant physical duress.
+They take breaks to hydrate, rest, and check teammates to ensure they aren’t injured or unable to continue on the fire.
 This taxes resources and is an ever-present concern for all responders.

-The response continued on for several hours.
-Constant check-ins revealed all personnel accounted for, and resources were released as they completed their assignments.
+The response continued for several hours.
+Constant check-ins revealed all personnel was accounted for and released as they completed their assignments.
 As 4 AM approached, most responders were on their way back to their stations.

-The Cambria Fire Department team remained on scene to continue cleanup and to monitor for potential flare-ups.
-Cambria Fire also deployed their water tender, which could quickly provide support if needed.
+The Cambria Fire Department remained on scene with their water tender to continue cleanup and monitor for potential flare-ups.

 11:34:30 AM – Cambria Water Tender released.